 This post outlines the advantages of integrating a type 3 wind farm into an electricity grid alongside solar sources.
-The argument is made the have the strengths of wind energy compensate the weaknesses of solar energy.
+The argument is usually made to have the strengths of wind energy compensate the weaknesses of solar energy.
 Bear in mind that the 3 components typically discussed under the term “integration costs” of wind and solar energy are grid costs, balancing costs and the cost effects on conventional power

 Characteristics of a Type 3 WTG